Kino7916/dbd.js-next/README.md

 We serve developers ready-to-use Functions with a minimum amount of resources, it's framework [discord.js](https://github.com/discordjs/discord.js) is known well and it's programming implementations are handled by us.

 # Changelog
-- Added Embeds Functions
+- Added Database Options
-- Added Interaction support Functions
+- Added Interactor for dbd.ts APIDatabase
-- Added `reverseReading` for Bot Options
+- Added `LoadCommands`
-- Identifier changes for Bot Functions,
-    - `enableEvent` to `enableEvents`
-    - `registerCommand` to `registerCommands`

 # Examples
 As we said, the hard way are handled by us, and you do the easy way.